buepro/typo3-timelog/Documentation/Administration.md

 1. In the [constant editor](Configuration.md#constant-editor) set the `storagePid` to the *timelog storage page*-uid.

+## Update the extension

+After updating the extension launch the upgrade wizard from the upgrade module and do the following:
+- Create missing tables and fields if necessary
+- Run wizards as needed

 ## Configuration

 Following some aspects from the extension should be configured as outlined [here](Configuration.md).